aws/aws-sam-cli/docs/usage.rst

    # Invoke a function locally and connect to a docker network
    $ sam local invoke --docker-network my-custom-network <function logical id>

-   # Start local API Gateway and connect all containers to a docker network
+   # Start a local API Gateway and connect all containers to a docker network
    $ sam local start-api --docker-network b91847306671 -d 5858